 This all sounds like common sense, but there a few small things people often forget that could make big difference.

 Unlike wool or polyester fleece, cotton won't provide any warmth if you get wet – which, since cotton also tends to make you a little sweaty, could be problematic.
-Try to avoid wearing a lot of cotton if you know it's going to be cold – for example, if you're in Canada during winter.
+Try to avoid wearing a lot of cotton if you know it's going to be cold.

 The ground is going to be much colder than the air temperature, and if your shoes have thin soles or are leaking water, you'll lose a large amount of body heat through your feet.

-While exercising is a good way to increase your body temperature in a crisis, it is also wise to unzip the outer layers of your clothing as you heat up.
+While exercising is a good way to increase your body temperature in a crisis, it's also wise to unzip the outer layers of your clothing as you heat up.
 In extreme cold sweat will freeze to your skin, and sap your body heat.